Atticus29/dataJitsu/specs.md

 - [ ] Add this.ngUnsubscribe.next(); and this.ngUnsubscribe.complete(); to ngOnDestroy in all modules (see all-matches.component.ts)

 # Completed TODOs
+- [x] If it is their own video submission, they cannot rate the annotation
 - [x] Bring annotations closer to video
 - [x] extend baseComponent in other components
 - [x] Add confirm password field